Skip to main content

 (iv) provides offices free of architectural barriers to persons with disabilities;

-(v) designed to serve walk-ins are accessible by public transportation, where available, have available parking, and are near the population the program is designed to serve; and
+(v) is designed to serve walk-ins, is accessible by public transportation where available, has available parking, and is near the population the program is designed to serve; and

 (vi) provides for an answering system when staff is not present.
-The answering system provides callers with the number and office hours of an organization(s) that provides service in an emergency.
+The answering system provides callers with the number and office hours of an organization(s) that provide service in an emergency.

 Back to Top